How often will the primary care provider from House Calls visit my home?

 Is House Calls covered by OHIP?

-Yes, House Calls is covered by OHIP and requires presenting a valid OHIP card.
-Services that may be part of House Calls care but that are not covered by OHIP include in-home laboratory visits for blood samples, medical equipment and assistive devices.
+Yes, House Calls is covered by OHIP and requires a valid OHIP card.
+However, the House Calls team may occasionally recommend services that are not covered by OHIP.
+This includes ordering blood work from a lab or ordering equipment and assistive devices from a vendor, with your consent.